 - 2.1.
-Within Glasgow, MAPPA has continued to effectively manage and mitigate the COVID-19 restrictions in order to ensure the continued effective application of MAPPA arrangements. - 2.2.
-The MAPPA Annual report 2020-2021, lays out the operational and governance arrangements in relation to MAPPA within Glasgow, which are well established. - 2.3.
-Within Glasgow, during the reporting period 2020/21, there were 15 instances of further sexual offending which resulted in an initial notification to the Strategic Oversight Group (SOG).
-In all these cases the decision was made not to review any further.
-This was because good risk management procedures were already in place and/or there was no escalation in offending behaviour. - 2.4.
+The MAPPA Annual report 2021-2022, explains the operational and governance in relation to MAPPA arrangements within Glasgow, which are very well established. - 2.2.
+Within Glasgow during the reporting period 2021/22, there were 15 instances of further sexual offending which resulted in an initial notification to the SOG.
+In 14 of these cases the decision was made not to review any further.
+This was because good risk management procedures were already in place and/or there was no escalation in offending behaviour. - 2.3.
+Following review of the 1 of the cases, the Glasgow SOG commissioned a Significant Case Review (SCR) in keeping with national guidance which formally commenced in March 2022.
+The SCR is currently in the final stages of completion and once complete the findings will be shared with responsible authorities to take any learning identified forward and a published version will be made available. - 2.4.
 The MAPPA Annual report comments on Glasgow's performance against national performance targets, Glasgow's performance continues to meet and exceed national performance targets. - 2.5.
-The number of category 3 extension cases remains low, throughout Scotland, at the end of the reporting year MAPPA Glasgow had managed 9 category 3 cases. - 2.6.
-In terms of the figures provided, the number of Registered Sex Offenders (RSOs) being managed by Glasgow has reduced slightly, which may be due to impact that COVID-19 has had on court hearings.
+The number of Category 3 (Other Risk of Serious Harm Offenders) cases remain low, throughout Scotland.
+Within Glasgow, the number has remained fairly static throughout the reporting year. - 2.6.
+In terms of the figures provided the number of Registered Sex Offenders (RSOs) being managed by Glasgow in comparison to the previous reporting year there is no significant difference of note.